The start is at the corner of Simmons and Coleman Blvd in Mt. Pleasant.

 You may download your registration on our website at www.bridgerun.com and do one of the following:

 It is possible that your email was entered incorrectly while registering.
 You do not need a confirmation email to participate/pick up your packet.
-However, if you would like to correct your email address, please email us at: email@example.com
+Please email us at email@example.com to update your email or you’ll miss out on the information that you need.

 The entire race will be capped at 40,000 people.
 We are limited to selling 38,400 regular priced entries, and 1,600 $150 Charity Connection entries.
-In the past we have sold out before the Expo.
-We anticipate an early sell out for 2020- so register early!
+The Charity Connection entries will be available at the Expo.

 Your timing tag is embedded into your bib.
 DO NOT REMOVE the timing tag.
 Be careful not to fold the tag, as this could damage it.
 Make sure your bib has YOUR name on it, to ensure your results are correct.